Luísa Diogo: Life after politics

-In 2014, Diogo came second to Filipe Nyusi in FRELIMO’s elections for candidate in that year’s general elections.
+Amid the 2014 Mozambican general election, Diogo submitted in February her candidacy to become FRELIMO candidate to president.
+Diogo came second before Filipe Nyusi in the party internal election.
 At the time, she was backed by a party faction led by Chissano.

 In 2016, Diogo was appointed by Erik Solheim, the Chairman of the Development Assistance Committee, to serve on the High Level Panel on the Future of the Development Assistance Committee under the leadership of Mary Robinson.
+She was appointed president of the Beluluane Industrial Park in 2018.